Trisha L. Thoma, MD

 “I really enjoy getting to know my patients.
 Building the patient-doctor relationship is an integral and necessary part of caring for the ‘whole patient.’
 I want my patients to know that I am on their team to help them get better, and I want to help guide them toward making healthy decisions and lifestyles to maximize their quality of life.

-“I am trained in all areas of otolaryngology, and I enjoy performing a variety of different types of surgery, including microscopic, endoscopic, minimally invasive, robotic and open surgery.
+“I am trained in all areas of otolaryngology, and I enjoy performing a variety of different types of surgery, including microscopic, endoscopic, minimally invasive and open surgery.
 I also provide allergy services, including allergy testing, treatment and immunotherapy.

 “I grew up in Ames, IA and obtained my medical degree at the University of Iowa Carver College of Medicine.
 My ENT training was completed in Louisiana, where I had the unique opportunity to experience and treat patients from a different part of the country and enjoy a little of the Southern culture.
-As much as I enjoyed the South, I am excited to be returning to the great state of Iowa and serving the people of my home state.”
+I am excited to be back in the great state of Iowa and serving the people of my home state.”

 Plastic Surgery Patient